ArchonInteractive/SwissArmyLib/README.md

     * A few other tiny utilities

 ### Download
+Binaries for the bleeding edge can be found [here](https://archoninteractive.com/swissarmylib/downloads/Release.zip).
-There's currently no downloadable binary, but you can either build it yourself or just copy the files into your Unity project.
+Alternatively you can either [build it yourself](https://github.com/ArchonInteractive/SwissArmyLib/wiki/Home#building-the-source) (very easily) or simply [copy the source code into your Unity project](https://github.com/ArchonInteractive/SwissArmyLib/wiki/Home#method-2-copy-source) and call it a day.

 ### License
 MIT